PostHog/posthog.com/contents/blog/how-to-get-product-market-fit.md

 Prioritize time with those that are best-qualified.

 Once someone decides to move forward, you'll need something for people to sign.
 YC provide a [free sales agreement](https://www.ycombinator.com/sales_agreement/) for SaaS companies.
+Be flexible around your earliest customers for the terms they need - it's not about maximizing revenue or contract length, it's about getting your first deal signed and learning.

 ## Pivoting